Tubal ligation is a permanent form of contraception, to prevent pregnancy. It is also sometimes called 'female sterilisation'.

 - After the procedure is complete, it is a private form of birth control.

-- Tubal ligation does not interfere with intercourse.
+- Tubal ligation does not interfere with sexual intercourse.

 - There are no significant long-term side effects.